 By showing our vulnerability as leaders, we teach to our people that it’s okay to not be okay.
 We start to erode the barriers that have kept people silent for so long.

-Melinda Upton is a leading intellectual property lawyer and Global Co-Chair of Intellectual Property and Technology (IPT) at global law firm DLA Piper.
+Melinda Upton in her previous role was a leading intellectual property lawyer and Global Co-Chair of Intellectual Property and Technology (IPT) at global law firm DLA Piper.
 The firm’s IPT practice group comprises over 500 lawyers across 25 countries.

 Melinda is a passionate advocate for workplace health and wellbeing in the legal profession.
 She established DLA Piper’s first bespoke mental health and wellbeing program called SPEAK, is a founding member of DLA Piper’s International Health & Wellbeing Steering Committee and works tirelessly to raise awareness about mental ill-health and help drive positive change across our industry.